kimaina/openmrs-etl/README.md

-# Openmrs ETL Streaming Topology
+# Openmrs Real-time Streaming Topology
 ![alt text](pics/demo2.png )

 - The motivation of this project is to provide ability of processing data in **real-time**